Institut des techniques d'ingénieur de l'industrie

-The Institut des Techniques d'Ingénieur de l'industrie or iTii is a French Engineering Institute which coordinates the delivering of Diplôme d'Ingénieur in Co-Operative (Co-Op) education with connection to academic partners (Grandes Ecoles, Universities) as well as professional partners.
+The Institut des Techniques d'Ingénieur de l'industrie or iTii is a French engineering institute which coordinates the delivery of Diplôme d'Ingénieur in Co-operative (Co-op) education with connection to academic partners (Grandes Ecoles, Universities) as well as professional partners.
 There are 22 of these institutions in France.

 Each year, approximately 1,500 students get a 2nd cycle diplôme d'ingénieur from most prestigious French Grandes Ecoles (as Mines de Paris, Mines de Sainte-Etienne or Ecole Nationale Supérieure d'Arts et Métiers).

-History : Decomps Report
+History: Decomps Report

-Whereas in 1980, France trained 12 000 engineers a year, a polemic began on the need or not for multiplying the number of qualified engineers by 2, 3 even 5.
-In parallel, thanks to a law of 1987, the way of the apprentissage (Co-Op) opens gradually with the higher formations, progressively various supervision ministries approved the publication of lists of titles.
+In 1980, France trained 12,000 engineers a year, and a polemic began on the need or not for multiplying the number of qualified engineers by 2, 3 even 5.
+In parallel, owing to a law of 1987, the way of the apprentissage (Co-op) opened gradually with the higher formations, progressively various supervision ministries approved the publication of lists of titles.

-In 1989, Bernard Decomps, professor at the Higher Teacher training school of Cachan ENS Paris-Saclay, was at the head of a working group on the requirements as engineers and returned his conclusions: existence of many technicians which are looking for evolution of training level, requirements as operational engineers having a better approach for industrial realities and to invest itself in particular in small and mid-size companies, report the deficiency for qualified engineers to manage the economy development and to stimulate industrial changes.
+In 1989, Bernard Decomps, professor at the Higher Teacher training school of Cachan ENS Paris-Saclay, was the head of a working group on the requirements as engineers and returned his conclusions: existence of many technicians who are looking for evolution of training level, requirements as operational engineers having a better approach for industrial realities and to invest itself in particular in small and mid-size companies, report the deficiency for qualified engineers to manage the economic development and to stimulate industrial changes.
 The need for field engineers, trained by continuous vocational training or in initial formation, in partnership with companies, is then clearly identified.